 There are always taxis awaiting the arrivals to the Tambor airport, but sometimes not as many as needed.
 Taxis are marked with a yellow triangle taxi stamp.
 The ride to the Mariposario Montezuma Gardens takes approximately 30 minutes and costs around $35 US or around 18,000 colones.
 If we know you are coming we can insure a taxi will be waiting for you.
 Again let us know if you need help with any travel arrangements.

 The bus system in Costa Rica is widely used by travelers and locals alike.
 There are many local and commuter options.
 We recommend the direct bus service from San Jose to Montezuma.
-ATTENTION!
-Transportes Rodriguez, the bus company that runs the daily direct service to Montezuma has recently changed the San Jose terminal.
-The direct bus no longer leaves from the Coca Cola station in downtown San Jose, but from the San Carlos terminal (see map here) twice daily.
+Transportes Rodriguez, the bus company that runs the direct service leaves from the San Carlos terminal (see map here) twice daily.
 Departure times are tied to the ferry schedule (which changes seasonally) because the bus actually boards the ferry.
 Common departure times leaving from San Jose are 6am and 2pm daily.
 You can contact us for current schedules.
-The direct bus costs 6800 colones (about $14 US).
+The direct bus costs 7200 colones (about $14 US).
 Your belongings are safe as the driver locks all luggage below the bus.
 He will give you a claim ticket for your bags that you have to present when you take your bags off the bus.
 You will purchase your ticket from the driver as you board the bus, and the driver will give you a paper receipt that you have to keep to reboard the bus after the ferry trip.
 The trip takes about 6 hours from San Jose to Montezuma.
 In Puntarenas you must get off the bus to board the ferry, but the price of the ferry ticket is included in the fare.
 Once the bus stops at the ferry terminal, you have to wait for the driver to procure your ticket, and he will give you a ferry ticket as you disembark from the bus.
 Keep following the bus crowd onto the ferry for a beautiful one hour ferry ride.
 The ferries have an air-conditioned passenger deck complete with snack shop and restrooms, as well as a large outside viewing area.
 Alcoholic beverages can be purchased on board.
 Upon crossing the gulf, you will disembark in Paquera.
 Follow the passengers to the other side of the ferry terminal to re-board the original bus (remember to have your original ticket in your hand) and continue the journey to Cobano.
 In Cobano all passengers going to Montezuma will switch to a microbus.
 The microbus takes you the final 20 minutes to downtown Montezuma.
 Once you are in Montezuma, you will want to take a taxi to El Mariposario.
 Taxi’s can be found either at the bus stop, or at the T intersection in front of Chico’s bar.
 Both official and pirate taxi’s charge 2000 colones for the trip up the hill to us.

 If you are traveling to us by another bus route, almost all routes use the Ferry from Puntarenas to Paquera.
 Unless you have your own car, do not get on the ferry to Playa Naranjo, as it is about a 2 hour drive from Playa Naranjo on a very rough road to Paquera, and there are no buses available.
 Even if you do have a car, if you miss the Paquera ferry, it is usually quicker to just wait for the next ferry, as opposed to going to Playa Naranjo and driving the extra distance.
 Ferry times change seasonally, and can change often.
 The ferry system has a website that they keep up to date for the current times, which you can see here.
 There is an automated departure time phone line you can call in country: 2661-2084 and press 4 to get to the departure time listing.